stefanm-git/Data-Science/22-Machine-Learning-Unsupervised-Learning/README.md

 <p>22.
 Machine Learning: Unsupervised Learning 🤖</br>
 Handwriting Recognition using K-Means</p>
-In this project, you will be using K-means clustering (the algorithm behind this magic) and scikit-learn to cluster images of handwritten digits.
+In this project, you will be using K-means clustering (the algorithm behind this magic) and scikit-learn to cluster images of handwritten digits.</br>

 **Classifying Tweets Location - Naive Bayes**</br>
 <a href="handwritten_recognition_kmeans.py">